CS171/Homework_instructions/week-00/week_00_hw.md

 <!-- [DCE]
 On-campus students (non DCE), please follow the FAS Sectioning instructions [here](http://about.my.harvard.edu/sectioning-students) to sign up for studios.

-DCE students will be assigned into studio groups by us, and will get an email from their assigned studio TF by Tuesday of the second week.
+DCE students will be assigned into studio groups by us and will get an email from their assigned studio TF by Tuesday of the second week.
 -->

-## 3. Ed Discussio Forum
+## 3. Ed Discussion Forum
 Click on the Ed Discussion link on our Canvas page or go to [Ed Discussion](https://canvas.harvard.edu/courses/92515/external_tools/78506?display=borderless) and introduce yourself.

 <!-- [DCE]